Agree with Sarah - try your closest travel clinic for accurate medical advice.

 I’m not medical though – this is based purely on my own experience.
 Best to seek medical advice from a medical professional .

-http://www.tmvc.com.au/ They also have an online planner ;) about 6 years ago
+http://www.tmvc.com.au/ They also have an online planner ;) over 6 years ago

 do u need Cholera/Typhiod shots as well as Rabies & Tetanus? or does one have those just to be safe, please? over 5 years agoAnswered by Babs via WorldNomads.com